radiant-rstats/docker-k8s/install/rsm-msba-windows.md

 **Step 2**: Install Docker Desktop

-If all went well in **Step 1** you can now install Docker Desktop from the page linked below:
+If all went well in **Step 1**, you can now install Docker Desktop from the page linked below:

 <https://docs.docker.com/desktop/setup/install/windows-install/>{target="_blank"}

-You will be using VS Code and Windows Terminal extensively in the Rady MSBA program so make sure to _pin_ both applications to the taskbar.
+You will be using VS Code and Windows Terminal extensively in the Rady MSBA program, so make sure to _pin_ both applications to the taskbar for easy access.
 Next, logout and back into Windows and then start Docker Desktop by clicking on the Whale icon that was added to your desktop (see image below).

 ![docker](figures/docker-icon.png)

 You will know Docker Desktop is running if you see the icon above in your system tray.
-If the containers shown in the image are moving up and down, docker hasn't finished starting up yet.
-Once the Docker Desktop application is running, click on the docker icon in the system tray and select "Settings".
+If the containers shown in the image are moving up and down, Docker hasn't finished starting up yet.
+Once the Docker Desktop application is running, click on the Docker icon in the system tray and select "Settings".

-Next click on _Resources > WSL INTEGRATION_ and ensure integration with Ubuntu is enabled as in the screenshot below
+Next, click on _Resources > WSL INTEGRATION_ and ensure integration with Ubuntu is enabled as in the screenshot below.
+This step is required so Docker can work with your Ubuntu environment.

 <img src="figures/docker-resources-wsl2-integration.png" width="500px">
 > Note: This video gives a brief (100 seconds) introduction to what Docker is: <https://www.youtube.com/watch?v=Gjnup-PuquQ>{target="_blank"}

 **Step 3**: Open an Ubuntu terminal to complete RSM-MSBA-K8S-INTEL computing environment setup

+> **Summary:** In this step, you will update Ubuntu, clone the course repository, and create a shortcut to launch your computing environment.
+This ensures you always have the latest scripts and documentation.

-If you are using Windows Terminal you can click on the down-caret at the top of the window to start an Ubuntu terminal as shown in the screenshot below.
+If you are using Windows Terminal, you can click on the down-caret at the top of the window to start an Ubuntu terminal as shown in the screenshot below.
 Alternatively, you can click on the Windows Start icon and type "ubuntu" to start an Ubuntu terminal.
 Copy-and-paste the code below into the Ubuntu terminal and provide your password when prompted.

 <img src="figures/start-ubuntu-terminal.png" width="500px">